Corona beer stops production - KTVZ

 Grupo Modelo is ready to enact a plan to “guarantee the supply of beer” if the Mexican government decides to include breweries as essential, according to a statement.

 Constellation Brands handles the distribution and import of Grupo Modelo’s beers in the United States.
-The company said it will discuss the production cessation on a call Friday morning.
+CEO Bill Newlands said in an earnings call the brand has “ample supply to meet consumer demand” and doesn’t expect shortages in the near term.

 Beer and other alcohol are rising in sales this month as Americans are being forced to hunker down in light of the coronavirus.
 Sales numbers from Nielsen show beer sales rose 34% year-over-year for the week ending on March 21.